SymbolNotFound/.github/index.md

 Decks are represented as a unique, g&ouml;delized, representation that makes a uniform distribution straightforward to compute for a deck of any size.

 ### Calvinball

 A game development game, where players can collaboratively add and edit rules.
+This uses the game-simulating environment as a simulation itself, making a game of making games and providing an interactive development environment for logical programming that has never been attempted before.

 ---